 We carefully manage relationships with our suppliers, partners and other interested parties.
 These relationships can influence our performance and either undermine or strengthen our success.

-Example: "Don’t Get Lost in Translation: Expert Advice for Caring for Refugees"— Anna Gallegos
+Example: "Don’t Get Lost in Translation: Expert Advice for Caring for Patients of Refugee Background"— Anna Gallegos

 Continuous improvement of care

-The principles are just one piece of a complex system to support the continual improvement of our care.
-In future posts, I’ll explain how these principles are combined with processes, controls and management review to complete the Value Management System.
+The principles are just one piece of a complex system to support the continual improvement of our care delivery.

-In FY2016, University of Utah Health also received its ISO 9001 certification from DNV.
+University of Utah Health has been ISO-9001 certified since 2016 and receives ongoing accreditation from DNV.
 This important (and comprehensive) external review of our work to date is validating that we are moving the organization to a more reliable delivery of world-class health care.